 The Importance of Impact: Q&A with Sellers Dorsey SVP, Brian McGuckin

 For more than twenty years, Sellers Dorsey has supported transformational change in healthcare.
-Partnering with states, providers, health plans, and other stakeholders, the Firm has focused on designing programs that enhance healthcare quality, equity, and access for underserved populations.
-These three pillars are built upon impact, a driving force that has motivated the Firm’s mission since its founding and continues to guide its direction toward the future.
+Partnering with states, providers, health plans, and other stakeholders, the Firm has focused on designing programs that enhance healthcare quality and access for underserved populations.
+These pillars are built upon impact, a driving force that has motivated the Firm’s mission since its founding and continues to guide its direction toward the future.

 In this engaging Q&A, Sellers Dorsey Senior Vice President, Brian McGuckin, addresses the importance of impact and the work Sellers Dorsey has done alongside its clients to create healthier lives for Medicaid beneficiaries and vulnerable populations across the country.

-Q: What do you feel is the importance of quality, equity, and access in the context of Medicaid?
+Q: What do you feel is the importance of quality and access in the context of Medicaid?
 How do these principles impact one another?

-Brian: All three pillars, quality, equity, and access, relate back to one thing, and that’s the impact on Medicaid beneficiaries.
+Brian: Both pillars, quality and access, relate back to one thing, and that’s the impact on Medicaid beneficiaries.
 The interplay between these principles is clear.
-Improving quality, equity, and access to healthcare results in a healthier Medicaid population.
+Improving quality and access to healthcare results in a healthier Medicaid population.
 Our firm’s vision is to enable people to live their healthiest lives by strengthening and improving the Medicaid program.

 Even for individuals who have commercial health insurance, it’s often difficult to get an appointment with the specific providers they need to see at the specific time they need to see them.
 For those on Medicaid, it’s even more difficult because those clinicians will be paid significantly less for providing the same service.